Does the humana unlimited dental plan cover implants

 The implantation process Your dentist needs about an hour for each implant.
 Your next appointment is four to six months later.
 Now the dentist decides if your implant is ready to receive the abutment and crown that completes the process.

-How to get dental implants covered
+How do they uncover dental implants

 Can dental implants be done in one day?